 The Lake Stevens Library has been providing service to the community for over 75 years.
-The library building located at 1804 Main Street is scheduled for demolition as a part of plans to develop North Cove Park, and library services will be relocated.
+The library building located at 1804 Main Street has been demolished as a part of plans to develop North Cove Park, and library services will be relocated.
 Sno-Isle Libraries is committed to partnering with the growing community to determine the best way to deliver world-class library service to Lake Stevens residents.

 This page will be updated regularly with new project developments.
 You can sign up to be notified, opens a new window about new Lake Stevens Library development updates.